 There’s the excitement — the inspection could be the longest time you’re in the house, after the showing.

 Right behind that comes … anxiety.
 What if the inspector finds something wrong?
 So wrong you can’t buy the house?

 Then there’s impatience.
 Seriously, is this whole home buying process over yet?

 Not yet.
 But you’re close.
 So take a deep breath.
 Because here's the most important thing to know about home inspection: It’s just too good for you, as a buyer, to skip.
 Here’s why.

 A Home Inspector Is Your Protector

 An inspector helps you make sure a house isn’t hiding anything before you commit for the long haul.
 (Think about it this way: You wouldn’t even get coffee with a stranger without checking out their history.)

 A home inspector identifies any reasonably discoverable problems with the house (a leaky roof, faulty plumbing, etc.).
 Hiring an inspector is you doing your due diligence.
-To find a good one (more on how to do that soon), it helps to understand what the typical home inspection entails.
+To find a good one (more on how to do that soon), it helps to understand what's involved in the typical home inspection.

 Before an inspection, the home inspector will review the seller’s property disclosure statement.
 (Each state has its own requirements for what sellers must disclose on these forms; some have stronger requirements than others.)
 The statement lists any flaws the seller is aware of that could negatively affect the home’s value.